-The common causes of T-bone car accidents include:
+The common causes of side-impact collisions, or T-bone car accidents, include:

 - Failing to yield the right-of-way at an intersection